pitoniak32/axolotl_git/README.md

 # Axolotl Git

-A repo management cli that will allow your git repos to grow and regenerate like an axolotl!
+A repo management cli that will allow your projects to grow, and regenerate like an axolotl!